 SDCCS will have to examine and adjust every aspect of the day from classroom spaces to class schedules to address new public health guidance.
-For instance, our plans will reflect physical distancing protocols, staggered class schedules and use temperature checks to screen students.
+For instance, our plans will reflect physical distancing protocols, and staggered class schedules.
 We have considered all plans and have learned valuable lessons from other countries and districts who have gone before us.
 We will deliver a rigorous and innovative academic experience for all students regardless of the mode of delivery.